fwiedmann/icof/README.md

 # gocrazy installation

 First you need to plug-in the Pi SD card into your PC.
 If you have already installed an OS like raspbian on this SD card, I recommend flashing it.
-With the `fdisk` utility you can delete all existing partitions and create a new one for the whole capacity.
+With the `fdisk` utility you can delete all existing partitions.
-Go-krazy will overwrite the whole partitions, but I needed this step in order to install go-krazy.

 Now you can follow the go-krazy installation guide: https://github.com/gokrazy/gokrazy#installation